leemthai/zone-sniper/docs/zones/key zones.md

     If so, it's not scale-independent is it.

-# Look again at this stuff tonight....
-I really want to drill down into exactly where we see reversal zones, what the granularity is, do our reversal zones then tally with known reversal zones I will find on other trading software.
-To that end:
-1) I want the plot bar labels to print the $ range  the bar represents, something like this: "OLD TEXT ($1832.20 - $1855.40)" How to test eliminating island gapping for reversal zones, for testing at least.
-So here are 3 parameters we have for reversal zones. let reversal_threshold = 0.0004;
-         smooth_pct, 0.005,
-         gap_pct   0.005,
-Please remind me what all 3 achieve (couple of lines of text each explanation), and changing which would most help me zoom in on identifying only the most popular reversal zones.

-# Reversal plots What we haven't done yet is fix tallest dwarf effect (but don't know how to, yet)
-Reversal Zones: This creates the "Tallest Dwarf" visual effect.
-The gray bars will stretch to the top even if the zone is weak.
-Recommendation: Leave it as normalize_max for now.
-This ensures the user can see where the wicks are, even if they are weak.
-The Colored Overlay (Target Zone) will only appear if the absolute score crosses the Global Threshold.
-This distinction (Visible Gray Bar vs. Missing Colored Zone) accurately communicates: "There is activity here, but it wasn't strong enough to be a target."

-Find a pair near a reversal zone in Trading View and see how it looks in mine Or just find one in trading view randomly that is up at resistance then can load into mine.
-Reversal zones sshould be narrower.
-How can I achieve that?
-Does bridging gaps even make sense for reversal zones?
-Not sure.
+## What to change to get more or less reversal zones:
+Not sure good value for reversal_threshold.
+Depends how many reversal zones we want I guess.
+# Try getting rid of islands ow as well
+Done that.
+Still get lots of zones stuck together.
+SO maybe don't want islands at all for wicks.
+# We now have temporal weighting in as well.
+But this has not been tested really.
+Not sure how to test
+# Tooltips are useless for wicks
-I want to see absolute numbers.
+Not sure would be useful to print, though.
+Maybe absolute numbers.
 How many wicks?
 Maybe a minimum % qualifying threshold?
 So maybe show abs % numbers in plot for reversal zones, not normalized.

-The size of reversal zones does actually vary between small sharp zones, and conglomerated zones.
-This might be ok. actually.
+# Reversal plots What we haven't done yet is fix tallest dwarf effect (but don't know how to, yet)
+(This is still true, right?)
+Reversal Zones: This creates the "Tallest Dwarf" visual effect.
+The background bars will stretch to the right even if the (strongest) zone is weak.
 # "B"ackground key
 "B" key currently to toggel round background plot type.
 See if reverals anything, particularly with reversal zones.
-Note this is not gated for debug, it works for anyone
+Note this is not gated for debug, it works for anyone Is there a better way to trigger this change-  something more auto?
+# Find cases where high/low wicks are significatly different than sticky zones
+This is the real point of it after all
+# Do low wick areas and high wick areas every vary much?
+Maybe off into price discovery I would have thought
+# What does it mean if live price is in both:
+Active Resistance (wick), and
+Active Support (wick)
+at same time.
+Just overlapping zones?
+# Decide on final reversal_threshold
+current value: let reversal_threshold = 0.00001; // About 0.3% wick density

 ## Legend
 Can legend group bars of same type?
 That would be great.